-Pooling and Load Balancing SAS Workspace Servers
+Pooling and Load Balancing for SAS Workspace Servers

-For SAS Workspace Servers, in addition to the standard configuration, you can also choose to set up pooling or load balancing.
+For SAS Workspace Servers, in addition to the standard configuration, you can also choose to set up either pooling or load balancing, as follows:

 - For COM connections, you can set up pooling to improve the efficiency of connections between clients and servers.
-For details, see Overview of Pooling. - For IOM Bridge connections, you can set up either of these configurations: - Pooling, to improve the efficiency of connections between clients and servers.
-See Overview of Pooling. - Load balancing, to distribute the server workload between processes or machines.
-See Overview of Load Balancing.
+For details, see Overview of Pooling. - For IOM Bridge connections, you can set up either of these configurations: - pooling, to improve the efficiency of connections between clients and servers (see Overview of Pooling) - load balancing, to distribute the server workload between two or more machines (see Overview of Load Balancing)